dominique-vassard/ecto_neo4j/README.md

 ## The special case of `id`s
 As you may know, it is strongly recommended to NOT rely on Neo4j internal ids, as they can be reaffected.
 With Ecto.Schema, `id` can be managed automatically. `EctoNeo4j` allows to not change this way of working by using a property called `nodeId` on created/updated nodes.
-This proprety is automically converted into `id` when retrieving data from database.
+This proprety is automatically converted into `id` when retrieving data from database.

 # Usage
 ## Schema
-Every schema fetaurees can be used as usual but keep in mind that all those related to joins will be irrelevant, this includes:
+Every schema features can be used as usual but keep in mind that all those related to joins will be irrelevants, this includes:
 `has_many`, `has_one`, `belongs_to`, `many_to_many`.
 `prefix` is not available as there is no counterpart in Neo4j (yet, but maybe in version 4 with the multiple databases).

 ## Migration
 All features work, but with some subtleties for some.
-One important thing if you have big graph, all operations in migation are performed via batch.
-This means your migrations will also be complete, but it can take some time.
+One important thing if that all operations in migation are performed via batch.
+This means your migrations will be successfully executed regardless of your database size, but it can take some time.
 More on batch [here](#batch).

 What you need to know about migrations:
   - `create table` don't do anything as expected as Neo4j is schemaless
   - `drop table` will remove all the specified nodes and all existing indexes / constraints
   - `primary_key` will be transformed in a constraint `CONSTRAINT ON(n:label) ASSERT n.property IS UNIQUE`
-  - `create index(label, properties, unique: true)` will either create an unique constraint or a node key constraint (which is only supported by Entreprise Edition)
+  - `create index(label, properties, unique: true)` will either create an unique constraint or a node key constraint (the latter is only supported by Entreprise Edition)
   - `create index(label, properties)` will create a classic index
-  - `rename table` and `rename col` will move the exisiting constraints and indexes from the old to the new entity
+  - `rename table` and `rename col` will move the existing constraints and indexes from the old entity to the new one

 ## DO NOT ADD A NAME TO INDEXES / CONSTRAINTS
-You have the possibility to give an index/constraint a name via the option of `create/3`.
+You have the possibility to give index/constraint a name via the option of `create/3`.
 Don't do it.
-First, Neo4j doesn't support named indexes/cosntraints.
-Because of this "limitation",in case of uniqueness error or such, EctoNeo4j has to rebuild an index name, which it does considering the default index naming.
+First, Neo4j doesn't support named indexes/constraints.
+Because of this "limitation", in case of uniqueness error or such, EctoNeo4j has to rebuild an index name, which it does considering the default index naming.

 ## Repo